 There aren’t any dangerous interactions with ketamine and commonly prescribed antidepressants.
 In most cases, you shouldn’t stop taking your current medication when you start ketamine treatment, but you should always discuss it with your doctor before choosing to stop or continue your medication.
 Some drugs can impact the effectiveness of ketamine, so you should be wary of combining these as it can alter the effects you feel from treatment or your optimal dosage.

 Lamotrigine, commonly prescribed for bipolar disorder and seizures, also negatively interacts with ketamine.
 This medication decreases the release of glutamate in the brain, whereas ketamine works to boost glutamate.
 As such, lamotrigine can counteract ketamine’s anesthetic effects.
-However, the jury is still out on whether lamotrigine or Lamictal actually reduces the antidepressant effects of ketamine.
+However, the jury is still out on whether lamotrigine or Lamictal reduces the antidepressant effects of ketamine.
 Anecdotally, we have seen hundreds of patients enter remission from ketamine therapy while taking lamotrigine.

 Ketamine Interactions in the Liver